 - Billionaire Margaret Brown.

-Also brought aboard in France were luxury food items, including champagne, wine, cheese, and mineral water.
+Luxury food items, including champagne, wine, cheese, and mineral water, were also brought aboard in France.

-I visited the museum on a cruise with Royal Caribbean a few years ago, to learn more about the museum, check out this post.
-(The cruise ships dock right besides the museum):
+I visited the museum on a cruise with Royal Caribbean a few years ago.
+To learn more about the museum, check out this post.
+(The cruise ships now dock right beside the museum):

 Cherbourg Port: Destination Guide

-By 8.10 pm, the Titanic was on her way, she sailed overnight to the south of Ireland and the harbor of Queenstown.
+By 8.10 pm, the Titanic was on her way.
+She sailed overnight to the south of Ireland and the harbour of Queenstown.

 Titanic’s Third Journey – From Queenstown to New York